brentarimoto/Log-On/README.md

 - Run `npm install` from the react-app directory
 - Create a database with a user.
 - Create a .env file in the root directory (use .env.example).
-- Run `pipenv shell` command
+- Run `pipenv shell` command.
-- Run `flask run` command from the root directory and `npm start` from the react-app directory
+- Run `flask run` command from the root directory and `npm start` from the react-app directory.

 ## Highlighted Features